microchip-pic-avr-examples/avr64du32-keypad-mplab-mcc/README.md

 # USB Keypad with AVR64DU32

 This example shows how to use the USB Stack Library inside of MPLAB&reg; Code Configurator (MCC) to implement a simple USB Keypad.
-The AVR64DU32 family of microcontrollers contain a configurable Full Speed (FS) USB 2.0 transceiver.
+The AVR64DU32 family of microcontrollers (MCUs) contain a configurable Full Speed (FS) USB 2.0 transceiver.

 ## Related Documentation